From the World Heritage inscription for the Defense Line of Amsterdam:

-Extending 135 km around the city of Amsterdam, this defence line (built between 1883 and 1920) is the only example of a fortification based on the principle of controlling the waters.
-Since the 16th century, the people of the Netherlands have used their expert knowledge of hydraulic engineering for defence purposes.
-The centre of the country was protected by a network of 45 armed forts, acting in concert with temporary flooding from polders and an intricate system of canals and locks.
+Extending 135 km around the city of Amsterdam, this defense line (built between 1883 and 1920) is the only example of a fortification based on the principle of controlling the waters.
+Since the 16th century, the people of the Netherlands have used their expert knowledge of hydraulic engineering for defense purposes.
+The center of the country was protected by a network of 45 armed forts, acting in concert with temporary flooding from polders and an intricate system of canals and locks.

 Most of the defense fortifications surrounding Amsterdam are in private hands.
 Finding locations to take photos of was difficult because the few places you can visit were closed when we went to go visit them.
 We ended up driving past and viewing about 5 fortifications but were only able to get a handful of photos because they are mostly hidden from view and heavily shadowed.
 Despite the name of the site, there are no actual locations inside of Amsterdam.